6 Tips For Eco Friendly Wrapping

 - Look for 100% recyclable wrap.
 John Lewis/Waitrose, Paperchase & WHSmtihs all have some great options.

 - Look for paper that is recycled (as well as recyclable).
-I am using some beautiful recycled Christmas grass paper wrap at The Wise House this year, so that customers can choose to have their order sent wrapped and ready to go (see image below).
-Shop Gift Wrap Category.
+I use beautiful recycled Christmas grass paper wrap, see below.
+Customers can choose to have their order sent wrapped and ready to go when shopping at The Wise House, including a blank brown manilla tag which can be left blank for your message or I can write a message for you.

 3. Work Some Christmas Magic With A Twist Of Fabric